Obesity in adults

 Broaching the subject

 For those who are not ready to make changes, offer the opportunity to return to discuss further in the future.
-Give information on the benefits of weight loss, healthy diet and exercise.
+If desired by the individual, give information on the benefits of weight loss, healthy diet and exercise.

 Tailor all discussion to the individual; their overall health and fitness, preferences, beliefs and lifestyle.